Current and Past Community-Based Restoration Projects

 Restoring Passage for Alewife and Atlantic Salmon in the Upper Narraguagus River Watershed

-Project SHARE was awarded $154,000 to replace six culverts in the upper Narraguagus River watershed in coastal Maine.
+Project SHARE was awarded $154,000 to replace nine culverts in the upper Narraguagus River watershed in coastal Maine.
 Restoring access to cold-water tributaries is a top priority for recovery of Endangered Species Act-listed Atlantic salmon, a NOAA Species in the Spotlight.
 This project restores fish passage to approximately 18 stream miles and improves access to nearly 300 acres of important spawning and rearing habitat for Atlantic salmon, alewife, and American eel.

 Southeast and Caribbean

-Better Gut Fauna - Opening Diadromous Fish Habitat on the Roanoke River
+Better Gut Fauna: Opening Diadromous Fish Habitat on the Roanoke River

-The Nature Conservancy will be awarded up to $302,009 over two years to improve floodplain connectivity and remove barriers to fish passage on the Roanoke River in North Carolina.
+The Nature Conservancy was awarded up to $302,009 over two years to improve floodplain connectivity and remove barriers to fish passage on the Roanoke River in North Carolina.
 Secondary benefits will include reduction of flooding to local communities and enhancement of water quality.
 This project will improve habitat quality for shortnose sturgeon, Atlantic sturgeon, and river herring.

-Community-based Living Shoreline Creation in the Urbanized Watershed of Charleston County
+Community-Based Living Shoreline Creation in the Urbanized Watershed of Charleston County

-The South Carolina Department of Natural Resources will be awarded up to $560,226 over three years to create 13 living shorelines that will address habitat loss and erosion in Charleston County.
+The South Carolina Department of Natural Resources was awarded up to $560,226 over three years to create 13 living shorelines that will address habitat loss and erosion in Charleston County.
 The projects will engage a diverse community of stakeholders to create three acres of oyster reefs and salt marsh along 3,800 linear feet of shoreline.
 Restored habitat will benefit species such as red drum, summer flounder, and white shrimp.

 Culebra Island Restoration of Coral Reef Critical Habitat

-Protectores de Cuencas (PDC) will be awarded up to $436,015 over three years to build on ongoing efforts in Culebra, Puerto Rico—a NOAA Habitat Focus Area—to address high sediment loads in the marine environment resulting from unstabilized dirt roads.
+Protectores de Cuencas (PDC) was awarded up to $436,015 over three years to build on ongoing efforts in Culebra, Puerto Rico—a NOAA Habitat Focus Area—to address high sediment loads in the marine environment resulting from unstabilized dirt roads.
 Approximately 6 to 7 additional miles of dirt roads will be stabilized to address runoff from bare soil areas, specifically in Puerto del Manglar, Larga, and San Isidro sub-watersheds.

 Daylighting Phase McCoys Creek Habitat Restoration

-Groundwork Jacksonville, Inc. will be awarded up to $357,280 over one year to complete permitting and design plans to enhance fish passage in McCoys Creek, a tributary of the St. Johns River in Florida.
+Groundwork Jacksonville, Inc. was awarded up to $357,280 over one year to complete permitting and design plans to enhance fish passage in McCoys Creek, a tributary of the St. Johns River in Florida.
 The project will remove an 850-foot culvert and daylight the stream, creating 4,000 feet of open channel, 11 acres of tidal marsh, and 5.5 acres of open water habitat to provide ecological, recreational, and flood mitigation benefits to the Jacksonville urban landscape.

 Implementing the Florida Keys Coral Disease Response & Restoration Initiative

-Mote Marine Lab will be awarded up to $2,800,000 over three years to restore degraded coral reef habitat and promote the recovery of threatened and endangered coral species.
+Mote Marine Lab was awarded up to $2,800,000 over three years to restore degraded coral reef habitat and promote the recovery of threatened and endangered coral species.
 The project will grow 10,000 corals across five different species each year, and outplant 30,000 corals by securing them to the reef using best management practices for coral restoration.
 Mote will target resilient genotypes in order to further adaptation of the Florida Keys coral reefs to the dynamic, changing conditions related to weather and disease outbreaks.

-Large-scale Restoration of ESA Threatened Coral Species in the Florida Keys National Marine Sanctuary
+Large-Scale Restoration of ESA Threatened Coral Species in the Florida Keys National Marine Sanctuary

-The Coral Restoration Foundation will be awarded up to $2,575,016 over three years to implement coral reef restoration by outplanting 84,255 nursery-grown corals for the purpose of restoring degraded coral reef habitat and promote recovery of Endangered Species Act-listed coral species.
+The Coral Restoration Foundation was awarded up to $2,575,016 over three years to implement coral reef restoration by outplanting 84,255 nursery-grown corals for the purpose of restoring degraded coral reef habitat and promote recovery of Endangered Species Act-listed coral species.
 The project will outplant 75,255 corals across three reefs: Carysfort, Pickles, and Sombrero.
 An additional 9,000 corals will be outplanted using novel techniques to Horseshoe, Cheeca Rocks, Newfound Harbor, and Eastern Dry Rocks.